uprial/takeaim/README.md

 ## Features

 * Skeletons and other shooters fire projectiles into players with fantastic precision, considering eye position and predicting a movement target point based on the movement history.
+* Totally fair and natural aiming without cheats: a projectile direction is calculated only at an aiming stage without adjustments in flight.

 ## Commands